The MIT CTL Supply Chain Design Lab conducts innovative research to help companies adopt new supply chain design paradigms.

-The MIT CTL Supply Chain Design Initiative conducts innovative research to help organizations implement a value-driven, collaborative co-design process.
+The MIT CTL Supply Chain Design Lab conducts innovative research to help organizations implement a value-driven, collaborative co-design process.
 We employ and develop visual analytics decision-support tools, that enable intuitive interaction with quantitative methods to support a data-driven decision-making processes.

 THE WHITE PAPER

 The New Competitive Edge

 An Executive Guide